Moai: Transportation

 In 1986, Pavel Pavel, Thor Heyerdahl and the Kon-Tiki Museum experimented with a five-tonne moai and a nine-tonne moai.
 With a rope around the head of the statue and another around the base, using eight workers for the smaller statue and 16 for the larger, they "walked" the moai forward by swiveling and rocking it from side to side; however, the experiment was ended early due to damage to the statue bases from chipping.
 Despite the early end to the experiment, Thor Heyerdahl estimated that this method for a 20-tonne statue over Easter Island terrain would allow 320 ft per day.
 Other scholars concluded that it was probably not the way the moai were moved due to the reported damage to the base caused by the "shuffling" motion.

+Experimental reconstructions shed light on the issue, demonstrating the high level of ingenuity required to move the heavy sculptures over various distances and types of terrain.
+The results revealed that there was no single way of transporting the sculptures; instead, the islanders used different methods, considering the distance between the sculpture and its final destination, the available resources, and the number of people involved in the process.
+It becomes apparent that rather than employing magic or brute strength, the ancient people found a pragmatic solution to the problem.

 Around the same time, archaeologist Charles Love experimented with a 10-tonne replica.
 His first experiment found rocking the statue to walk it was too unstable over more than a few hundred yards.
 He then found that placing the statue upright on two sled runners atop log rollers, 25 men were able to move the statue 150 ft in two minutes.
 In 2003, further research indicated this method could explain supposedly regularly spaced post holes (his research on this claim has not yet been published) where the statues were moved over rough ground.
 He suggested the holes contained upright posts on either side of the path so that as the statue passed between them, they were used as cantilevers for poles to help push the statue up a slope without the requirement of extra people pulling on the ropes and similarly to slow it on the downward slope.
 The poles could also act as a brake when needed.